steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/class_filesystem.md

       not exists(FS', s) and data(FS', dest) == data(FS, s)

-For a directory the entire tree under s will exists under dest, while s and its descendants do not exist.
+For a directory the entire tree under `s` will then exist under `dest`, while the path `s` and its descendants do not exist.

     if isDir(FS, s) isDir(FS, dest) and s != dest :
         FS' where:
-            not s in FS'.Directories
+            not exists(FS', s)
             and dest in FS'.Directories
             and forall c in descendants(FS, s) : not exists(FS', c))